naitmare01/getdriftlaget/README.md

 ## Mandatory parameters when running image
 ```
 --bottoken
 Access token for your bot.
-See [Webex Developer](https://developer.webex.com/)
+See Webex developer documentation - https://developer.webex.com/
 ```
 ```
 --roomid
 The room ID of the Webex Space.
-See [Webex Developer](https://developer.webex.com/)
+See Webex developer documentation - https://developer.webex.com/

 ```